 About our COVID-19 research

-We are currently working on a number of different studies to understand the biology of COVID-19 and the body’s response, as well as the effects of the pandemic on physical and mental health.
+We have been working on a number of different studies to understand the biology of COVID-19 and the body’s response, as well as the effects of the pandemic on physical and mental health.

 This has only been possible thanks to the incredible commitment and support of our twins.
 We are very grateful to our twins, who have been taking part in studies throughout the pandemic.